BACKSTORY: the anti-meteoric rise of It’s OK!

 It's OK!'s debut was met with considerable critical praise, drawing comparisons ranging from Guided By Voices to Queen, but Robert left the sunny beaches of Southern California to live in the green mountains of Vermont for two years.
 He returned with a batch of new songs, and he asked Dave Naz (friends since their teenage years) if he would play drums with the band.
 Ellen was the clear choice to sing with the group, and Dennis McGarry was invited to play bass.
 Dennis took a sabbatical to finish school at Villanova, so St. Louis transplant Matt Smith filled the bassist position.
 This line-up recorded It's OK!’s sophomore release, Dream, an astonishing collection of sixteen songs of love and wonder.

 After a second seven-year go-round with Redd Kross, which saw Robert in top flight on the Got Live If You Must! live DVD and on the album Researching The Blues, It's OK! reconvened in full-force.
 Dennis McGarry rejoined the fold, and It's OK! welcomed Joey Mancaruso, a third-generation drumming phenom.
 The power and the fury of this monstrous rhythm section (newly anointed as The V16) completed the band's current line-up with an unprecedented heft.
-Working at a pace that only Tom Schultz, Lindsey Buckingham, and Axel Rose can fully understand, they have finally completed their third sixteen-song album, Cubed.
-Cubed portends to be It's OK!'s most impressive collection to date.
+They recorded the third It's OK! sixteen-song album, Cubed, possibly the most impressive collection from It's OK! to date.
 Listeners' minds will be blown when they experience the wonder, beauty, and might of Cubed.

-It's OK! have played California, Nevada, Oregon, and Washington (including a Pacific Northwest tour with Frightwig), and look to cover more territory in 2018; meanwhile, work is now well underway on It's OK! album #4...
+It's OK! have played California, Nevada, Oregon, and Washington (including a Pacific Northwest tour with Frightwig), and look to cover more territory in 2019; meanwhile, working at a pace that only Tom Schultz, Lindsey Buckingham, and Axel Rose can fully understand, belabored progress on It's OK! album #4 is well underway.